 Sardinia is a stunningly beautiful island in the Mediterranean with a wonderful range of landscapes, from looming mountains to deep caves.
 And who could forget the crystal clear blue seas that break onto some of the best beaches in Europe.
 These natural attractions combined with great weather, wonderful Italian cuisine and warm hospitality make Sardinia a perfect babymoon destination.
 Whether you are looking to relax with your bump on the beach or take your last chance to explore without a baby in tow, you will find Sardinia has it all.

 There are many great places to visit all over the island, but if we were to pick just one as a base, we would choose Alghero.
-It is a fortress city by the sea with great bastion walls, narrow cobblestone streets, charming piazzas, opulent churches, and an array of stunning shops with coral jewellery.
+It is a fortress city by the sea with great bastion walls, narrow cobblestone streets, charming piazzas, opulent churches, and an array of stunning shops with coral jewelry.
 Several glorious beaches are just a short drive away, giving you the perfect mix of town and beach.
 If you are keen to explore further you will find that car rentals are cheap whilst the roads are quiet and easy to navigate.
 The island is fairly small so you can easily visit many of the highlights in a week or two.
 (Chris Bienemann, More Life in Your Days)

 Babymoon Destinations in North America